Property Management Best Practices

 Scheduling the Inspection

-Provide tenants with a written notice as outlined in the lease agreement or termination letter [2].
-Make sure the notice includes key details like the inspection's duration, areas to be reviewed, whether tenants need to be present, and any required documentation.
+Provide tenants with a written notice as outlined in the lease agreement or termination letter.
+Make sure the notice includes:

 What to Bring

-Compare the move-in inspection report to the current state of the property to spot any changes beyond normal wear and tear [4].
-Tools like Utility Profit’s tracking system can help you log utility statuses and manage service transitions effectively.
+Compare the move-in inspection report to the current state of the property to spot any changes beyond normal wear and tear.
+For detailed guidance on documenting issues, see our guidelines for documenting rental property damage and repairs.

 What Tenants Should Handle